Hajime12341234/Personal-Front-Website/README.md

 Please have a look at the following YouTube video to see how my website looks like.
-Note that my website is still in progress.
+Please note that my website is still in progress.

 https://www.youtube.com/watch?v=BNfFrMbPeZA&ab_channel=Hajime